R&D tax credits explained

 What are R&D tax credits?

-Companies that spend money developing new products, processes or services; or enhancing existing ones, are eligible for R&D tax relief.
-If you’re spending money on your innovation, you can make an R&D tax credit claim to receive either a cash payment and/or Corporation Tax reduction.
-The scope for identifying R&D is huge – in fact, it exists in every single sector.
-And if you’re making a claim for the first time, you can typically claim R&D tax relief for your last two completed accounting periods.
+Companies that spend money developing new products, processes or services, or enhancing existing ones, could be eligible for R&D tax relief.
+If you’re investing in innovation, you may be eligible to make an R&D tax credit claim to receive either a cash payment and/or Corporation Tax reduction.

 Is my business eligible for R&D tax credits?